stuartmcalpine/zoom_particle_load_creator/README.md

 which will install `zoom-particle-load-creator` and any dependencies.

-As a final step, compile the `Cython` dependencies.
-Goto `./src/particle_load/cython/` and run `cythonize -i MakeGrid.pyx`.

 ### MPI installation for `read_swift`

 If you are using `read_swift` and want to load large snapshots over MPI collectively